MarionArmbruster/DbPersonalProject/README.md

 file) and the control (controller file) of the program.

 JavaFX is much easier to use than Java Swing for some cases.
-And for this project, it was much easier than in Swing, as well as being exciting to watch it happen and become something that I am proud of.
+And for this project, it was much easier than in Swing, as well as being exciting to watch it happen.
+It is something that I am proud of.

+# Future Plans

+In the future, I plan to add more user-friendly controls to the GUI, such as mouse events and focus controls.
+I may also add other things to this project, depending on what I come up with.